nonplayer/hammercrawl/hc_core_player.md

 Your character's social status is inherited at birth.
 Some embrace it, some reject it - it's up to you.
 This is essentially a seventh Stat (SOC), but rolled separately from the core six, and recorded with its own modifier.
 This modifier may apply from time to time in dealings within your game world's societies.

-The "Coins" column determines your multiplier
+The "Coins" column determines your starting cash multiplier for buying initial equipment, explained further below.

 | SOC (3d6) | Mod | Coins | Status           |
 |-----------|-----|-------|------------------|